Ousted Renault-Nissan boss Ghosn leaves Japan for Lebanon: reports

-PARIS (Reuters) - Carlos Ghosn, the ousted boss of the Renault-Nissan (RENA.PA) (7201.T) carmaking alliance who was awaiting trial in Japan on charges of financial misconduct, flew into Lebanon on Monday evening, France’s Les Echos newspaper reported.
+PARIS (Reuters) - Carlos Ghosn, the ousted boss of the Renault-Nissan (RENA.PA) (7201.T) carmaking alliance who was awaiting trial in Japan on charges of financial misconduct, flew into Lebanon on Monday evening, several newspapers reported.

-The newspaper cited its own unnamed source and a report in Lebanese newspaper L’Orient-Le Jour.
-There was no immediate confirmation from official sources.
+France’s Les Echos newspaper cited an unidentified source and a report in Lebanese newspaper L’Orient-Le Jour, but there was no immediate confirmation from official sources.
+The Wall Street Journal said Ghosn had fled Japan.

 It was unclear how Ghosn, who holds both French and Lebanese citizenship, would have been able to leave Japan, where he has been under strict court-imposed restrictions on his movements.